EW-10/IBM-Capstone/README.md

 14. spacex_launch_dash.csv -- a csv file used for the spacex_dash_app7_completed.py dashboard application (#8 above)
 15. dataset_part_2_ML.csv -- a csv file used for the ML predictive analysis - classification step (IBM Capstone: ML Prediction, #9 above)
 16. ds-capstone-coursera-EW10.pptx -- a PowerPoint file, which is the source document for the final report that is in pdf format
-17. ds-capstone-coursera-EW10.pdf  -- a PDF file, which is the final report for this capstone project
+17. ds-capstone-coursera-EW10.pdf  -- a PDF file, which is the final report for this Capstone project